A Quiet Place

 granting quietude to my troubled soul.

-life's like filling in a bottomless hole
+yet it's like I'm in a bottomless hole,

 with little hope of ever feeling whole.

-I love hiking through the old-growth forests,
+I love hiking in the old-growth forests,

 surrounded by tall, centuries-old trees.

-Nature needs no gardeners or florists;
+Nature needs no gardeners or florists:

 and I get to shout as loud as I please,